 Free pension transfer calculator

-Fortunately there is now a free pension transfer calculator that I recommend that people use which calculates whether your CETV represents good value.
+Fortunately, there is now a free pension transfer calculator which calculates whether your CETV represents good value.
 You don't even need to have your CETV to hand as the pension transfer calculator can estimate a value based upon the annual pension income you should receive.
 Once you have used the pension transfer calculator you will also be emailed the results.

-Transfer a defined contribution salary pension (such as a personal pension)
+Transfer a defined contribution pension (such as a personal pension)

 Can you transfer a final salary pension without using a financial adviser?

 If you are considering transferring a final salary pension into a self-invested personal pension (SIPP), personal pension or stakeholder pension it really is advisable to speak to an independent financial adviser who specialises in pension transfers.
 If the cash equivalent transfer value of your pension is worth more than £30,000 then you have to have a regulated financial adviser enact the pension transfer.
 However, reputable financial advisers will still need to carry out a transfer analysis even if you insist that you wish to make the transfer regardless (known as an execution-only pension transfer).